 8. Get Assistance With Utilities

-The average American spends over $300 a month for basic utilities.
-It’s easy to see how these bills can be difficult to manage for some–especially in the summer or winter months.
+The average American spends over $300 a month on basic utilities.
+It’s easy to see how these bills can be difficult to manage for some--especially in the summer or winter months.
 The government’s LIHEAP (Low Income Home Energy Assistance Program) provides funds to those in need across the nation.